AndyyyLi/combatant-creator/README.md

 I've adjusted the implementation of the Character class to be robust by changing two methods to potentially throw an exception.
-The first robust method is setName(), which will throw an InvalidNameException if the passed in string is empty or null, and this is tested with the tests testSetNameNoExceptionThrown() and testSetNameExceptionThrown() in the CharacterTest class.
+The first robust method is setName(), which will throw an InvalidNameException if the passed in string is empty or null, and this is tested with the tests testSetNameNoExceptionThrown(), testSetEmptyNameExceptionThrown(), and testSetNullNameExceptionThrown() in the CharacterTest class.
 The other robust method is removeItem(), specifically its helper method tryToRemove(), which can throw a CannotRemoveItemException if the character does not have the passed in item equipped (this exception is also thrown by removeItem()), and this covers both the case of having not equipped anything and having equipped a different item of the same category.
-These exceptions are tested in the CharacterTest class with the tests testEquipThenRemoveItemsNoExceptionThrown(), testRemoveNonEquippedItemExceptionThrown() and testRemoveAnotherItemExceptionThrown().
+These exceptions are tested thoroughly in the CharacterTest class, with tests covering each of the two exceptions in every category.

 ## Phase 4: Task 3